David1o1/project-showcase-private-website/README.md

 # 🚧 Notes

-This repository is a showcase of selected engineering work from a private project.
+This repository is a showcase of selected programming work from a private project.
 Sensitive implementation details are intentionally excluded.

 ---